C4KEW4LK/convolution_conway/README.md

 ## go_conv_fft_bench

 Same side-by-side correctness verification but using FFT-accelerated convolution on variable-size grids (must be power of 2).
-Uses [`gonum/dsp/fourier`](https://pkg.go.dev/gonum.org/v1/gonum/dsp/fourier) for the 2D FFT — `fourier.NewFFT` (real) for row transforms and `fourier.NewCmplxFFT` for column transforms, following gonum's standard 2D pattern with the reduced `n/2+1` coefficient representation.
+Uses [`gonum/dsp/fourier`](https://pkg.go.dev/gonum.org/v1/gonum/dsp/fourier) for the 2D FFT — `fourier.NewFFT` (real) for row transforms and `fourier.NewCmplxFFT` for column transforms, following gonum's example FFT2.
 The kernel FFT is pre-computed once, then each step does a forward FFT of the grid, element-wise multiply, and inverse FFT.
-The grid is stored as a flat boolean slice in row-major order.

 ```
 go run main.go 256              # visual simulation on 256x256